ToolsZilaSmart Calculators & Financial Tools

 Results do not automatically include local taxes, pre-tax benefits, equity comp, custom W-4 settings, or employer-specific payroll practices.

-The calculator applies a transparent gross-to-net workflow using the tax tables bundled with the site: 2026 federal brackets, 2026 FICA values, and state tax data that is versioned separately.
+The calculator follows a transparent gross-to-net workflow using the tax tables bundled with the site: 2026 federal brackets, 2026 FICA values, and state tax data that is versioned separately.

 Full methodology